UTNkar/documentation/content/ordsys/frontend/workflow.md

 A waiter using a tablet in the waiter view walks to a table with a customer seated.
 The customer orders a hamburger and a beer, which the waiter enters into the tablet together with the customer's table number.
 This order is then split into two orders - one containing the beer and the other containing the burger (since they'll be handled by different staff).
 The customer does not yet pay.

 #### 2. Receiving and handling an order
 The kitchen tent and the bar each have their own laptop, displaying the kitchen and tap view respectively (note that the bar view is for ordering, **not** fulfilling).
 Both the kitchen and the bar staff then start preparing the hamburger or beer in the same manner as the normal workflow example above.
-Since the tap can fulfill Once the items are ready, they move the respective order card into the *done* column.
+Since the tap can fulfil Once the items are ready, they move the respective order card into the *done* column.

 #### 3. Fulfilling the order
 During the event, another category of staff, *runners*, are monitoring the delivery view, where they can see all orders that are currently waiting, in progress or ready for pickup.
 When someone in the kitchen or tap view moves an order to the *done* column, it changes color and rises to the top of the delivery view.
 Once this happens, the runner walks to either the kitchen or the bar and picks up the respective order and mark it as *claimed* in the delivery view, to prevent other runners from trying to pick up the same order.